 Get your teens interested in what they’re reading.

-I’m all about as much child-driven choice as possible.
+I’m all for as much child-driven choice as possible.
 My teens create their book list every year, not me.
 I may make some recommendations based on connections to our history or cultural significance, but ultimately the choice is theirs.
 That’s why I used Brave Writer’s Boomerangs for 9th and 10th grade. À la carte book choice instead of a prepackaged homeschool curriculum where the book titles are already selected.
+Yes, please!

-Alfie Kohn has an article that challenges what we think we know about creating readers.
+Alfie Kohn has an article that challenges what we know about creating readers.
 It’s worth a read on its own, though not all is applicable to homeschooling.
 But I found this sentence particularly interesting…

 Children grow to love reading when it’s about making meaning, when they’re confronted directly by provocative ideas, compelling characters, delicious prose.Alfie Kohn, How to Create Nonreaders

-I took that one sentence and crafted what I call our literature compass – what keeps us going in the right direction when it comes to literature without getting too bogged down in overanalysis.
+I took that one sentence and crafted what I call our literature compass – what keeps us heading in the right direction when it comes to literature without getting too bogged down in overanalysis.

 - What is the provocative idea in this story?